AlexandrePoisson/AnimToTextureHelpers/README.md

 ![Alt text](image-1.png)

-copy the texture (UE5.3.1 crashes if there are no existing texture in the data asset, therefore we need to create placeholders for them)
+Copy the texture (UE5.3.1 crashes if there are no existing texture in the data asset, therefore we need to create placeholders for them)

 ### Edit BP_AnimToTexture so that it has the correct material instances

-Edit BP_AnimToTexture so that it has the correct material instances values.
+Edit the blueprint utility BP_AnimToTexture with the correct material instances values.

-For body
+For body:
 ![Alt text](image-8.png)

-For hairs
+For hairs:
 ![Alt text](image-9.png)

 ### Execute BP_AnimToTexture